AnilKumarGompa/AutomationChallengeResolve/README.md

 	•	Batch file will add the maven to the environment variables.
 	•	Build is triggered through Maven by using the command- clean install
 	•	It triggers the ResolveAutomationChallengeSuite.xml to execute tests.
-	•	If any tests failed , Failure screenshots will be captured with respective test names + timestamp and stored under Automation Reports\LatestResults\Screenshots
 	•	Once the test execution is completed , ReportNG reports will be generated under target\surefire-reports\html folder.
 	•	Generated Log reports at Logs.log.